sarandi/Open-Source-App-Template/CONTRIBUTING.md

 Start reading our code and you'll notice most of the following.
 We optimize for readability:

+* All Markdown files use extension .md
+* Markdown uses Github Flavored Markdown [GFM] which is based on the [CommonMark Spec].
-* We indent using two spaces (soft tabs), except for nested lists in Markdown which use four spaces
+* Non-Markdown files indent using two spaces (soft tabs)
-* We use Pug for all views
 * We avoid logic in views, putting HTML generators into helpers
 * We ALWAYS put spaces after list items and method parameters (`[1, 2, 3]`, not `[1,2,3]`), around operators (`x += 1`, not `x+=1`), and around hash